 - Also done in song form when Finn has been turned into a giant foot.

 - In the episode of The Grim Adventures of Billy & Mandy that introduced General Skarr to the neighbourhood, Billy finds an old weapon of his, and eggs him on to use it on him.
-Skarr, who's trying to reform and lead a normal life refuses.
+Skarr, who's trying to reform and lead a normal life, refuses.
 Billy's disappointed.
 "You...DISGUST me!
-You ain't bad!
-You ain't nothin'!"
+You ain't ''bad''!
+You ain't ''nothin'!''"

 Manager: And you sir, are worse than Hitler! *SLAP*

 - In the "The Fundraiser" episode of The Boondocks, Riley has started his own candy selling fund raiser, knocking over the one that was already being run by the school.
-When the principle tells him to stop, Riley produces a bunch of signed forms from the kid's parents saying that they work exclusively for him.
-The principle is in disbelief and Riley tells him "What?
+When the principal tells him to stop, Riley produces a bunch of signed forms from the kid's parents saying that they work exclusively for him.
+The principal is in disbelief and Riley tells him "What?
 You better than me?
 The state put you in charge of these kids, and you turn around and pimp them out to some second-rate candy racket!
 You disgust me."